mopidy/mopidy/docs/ext/stream.rst

     is typically needed for play once URIs provided by certain streaming providers.
 Regular POSIX glob semantics apply, so ``http://*.example.com/*`` would match all example.com sub-domains.

+.. confval:: stream/force_live

+    Treat all stream URLs as live.
+    Playing a source as a live stream disables buffering, which reduces latency before playback starts, and discards data when paused.